-Also known as the Standard Plus Evening Speed, this speed tier would be great for you if you watch a lot of high definition or 4K content online.
-Typically with speeds below this, high definition content would take long times to load, but with this plan you’ll be set to click the button and enjoy.
+Also known as the Standard Plus Evening Speed, this speed tier would be great if you watch a lot of high definition or 4K content online.
+Typically with speeds below this, high definition content would take a long time to load, but with this plan you’ll be set to click the button and enjoy.

 Be aware though, NBN 50 and 100 have higher prices than 12 and 25, and you might be paying too much for what you want from the internet.